 Seamus Heaney often wrote about figures from the countryside where he grew up.
 What comes through are his feelings of respect and admiration for their skills, and this poem, Thatcher, is no exception.
 Having spent much of my childhood at my relative’s farm near where Heaney spent his childhood in County Derry, I can identify with much of what he writes.
 Two of my uncles were farmers; they looked ordinary and unremarkable but they were well-known for their skills of ‘divining,’ (where a person uses sticks or ‘divining rods’ to source water underground in fields.)
-Often they travelled considerable distances to other farms when their dowsing skills were required.
+Often they traveled considerable distances to other farms when their dowsing skills were required.
 When Heaney recollects these people in his poetry he seems to imbue them with a mystical, other-worldly quality, which is evident here when he refers to the Thatcher’s ‘Midas Touch’.
-This could in part be because these are memories from his childhood, and when we recall how we viewed our elders from a child’s perspective, it was often with a sense of wonder or even awe, as they did what a child would consider to be impossible.
+This could in part be because these are memories from his childhood, and when we recall how we viewed our elders from a child’s perspective, it was often with a sense of wonder or even awe, as they did what a child would consider being impossible.

 You can read a little about the tradition of Irish thatched cottages as well as the whole poem here.